 As each tyre manufacturer may use different technical solutions to provide run flat capability, the view on repairing of self-supporting tyres varies across the industry.
 Reference should be made to tyre specialists or to the relevant tyre manufacturer for repair guidelines and to the vehicle owner’s handbook regarding the use of repaired tyres on the vehicle.

 Tyres can deteriorate with age which may show as cracking or crazing on the sidewall or in the grooves of the tread pattern.
-If in doubt consumers should consult a tyre specialist to establish whether a tyre needs replacing.
+If in doubt consumers should consult a trained and qualified tyre professional to establish whether a tyre needs replacing.
 Deterioration may not always be visible and may also become apparent through increased noise or vibration.

 Since tyre operating conditions and environmental exposure vary so widely, it is not possible to establish a universal age limit beyond which tyres are not suitable for further use.
 However, some tyre manufacturers recommend that car or van tyres over 10 years old should be withdrawn from service.

-The date of manufacture of a tyre can be determined from the DOT code marked on the sidewall.
+The date of manufacture of a new tyre can be determined from the code marked on the sidewall.
 The final four digits show the calendar week and the year of manufacture.
-The tyre in the photograph was manufactured in week 47 of 2012.
+The tyre in the photograph was manufactured in week 08 of 2020.

 Nitrogen inflation is widely used in specialist applications such as aircraft, earthmover and mining machinery, and in motor racing.
 The attraction of nitrogen as an inflation medium in these applications is that nitrogen contains no moisture.
 Moisture within the air in a tyre increases the rise in pressure as the tyre gets hot.
 This is important in motor racing where varying tyre pressures can significantly influence performance.
 However, the effect is minimal on road tyres in normal use.